jeffqchen/Diamond-Monster-3D-VRAM-Expansion/README.md

 - Place male header over a female header.
 - Push the male header into the female with the holes on a RAM module PCB

-- Solder the header onto the populated RAM module PCB
+The following technique will make sure the pins are soldered straight.
+Otherwise rows of pins might buckle under heat and the row spacing becoming too tight.

-  - Start by soldering two ends of the headers first.
+- Start by soldering pins on two ends of the headers first.
 Adjust if it looks crooked from the side
 - Drag solder all pins in with the help of flux.
 - The pin headers take a lot of solder.
 Be prepared to feed a lot.
 - Drag any excessive solder to the end with the help of flux, and wick off any that's left from the end.
+- Remove the female header with finger nails from the two ends instead of the sides.
+When the gaps is big enough, use a ruler instead since it's easier.

 -----------